Understanding the importance of a launch plan

 Getting started on your launch plan

-The answer is, it depends on the size and complexity of your digital workplace strategy.
+The time it takes to put together a solid launch plan depends on the size and complexity of your digital workplace strategy.
 At a minimum, we recommend starting your launch plan at least 2 to 4 weeks prior to your launch date.
-This means creating a launch team (usually a cross-functional team) supported by Marketing and Communications with a clear project plan and budget.
+This means creating a launch team (usually a cross-functional team), supported by your Marketing and Communications teams, with a clear project plan and budget.

 Key ingredients of a successful launch plan

-Although the Launch Pad program is covered in detail in Stage 5 of the Playbook, here are 10 recommendations you should consider when building your digital workplace launch plan:
+The Launch Pad Program is covered in detail in Stage 5 of the Playbook, but here are 10 recommendations to get you started:

 - Include a schedule, resources, timing, funding, outcomes, and risks.